luminarily/bookofmormon/_posts/2017-03-09-king-men-shadow.md

 ---

+# Overton Window

 Because mainstream media does not fairly report on violence *against* Trump supporters, the narrative is that Trump supporters are the violent ones.

-#### This is due to the "Overton Window" principle - where the media controls what gets the most coverage, thus controlling what the public thinks is a problem.

 For those who have become aware of this reality, it's very difficult to read things on page 6 of some local newspaper of an event that should be getting national coverage.
 Thanks to the Internet, these stories have been able to get massive coverage as the "new media" has been growing in popularity.